-ABLE accounts allow people with disabilities to save money without jeopardizing their government disability benefits.
+ABLE accounts allow people with disabilities to save money while on government disability benefits without risking the loss of those benefits.
 Read more about the advantages and limitations of ABLE accounts.

 The biggest advantages of an ABLE account are these: